-Translated as “Land of Fire,” Tierra del Fuego is a subpolar archipelago off the tip of South America whose capital, Ushuaia, is known as the world’s southernmost city.
+Translated as “Land of Fire,” Tierra del Fuego is perfect for nature lovers and keen hikers.
 Visit the Tierra del Fuego National Park where the Altos Andes meet the Patagonian Forest to see black-necked swans, grey foxes, and penguins.
 Hike through glaciers or sail the Beagle Channel—just be sure to bring a jacket as temperatures rarely rise above 48°F.

-Local folklore says an angry god created Iguazú Falls when his lover fled downriver.
-Indeed, the world’s largest waterfall system is truly extraordinary.
-A worthy UNESCO World Heritage Site, Iguazú Falls is the culmination of about 200 individual streams cascading into the “Devil’s Throat Canyon” on the border of Brazil, Argentina and Paraguay.
-The best time to visit is February through March when the water level peaks and skies are at their clearest.
+Iguazú Falls is the world’s largest waterfall system.
+This truly extraordinary natural wonder is a worthy UNESCO World Heritage Site, and is the culmination of approximately 200 individual streams cascading into the “Devil’s Throat Canyon” on the border of Brazil, Argentina and Paraguay.
+The best time to visit is February through March, when the water level peaks and skies are at their clearest.

 Visit Los Glaciares National Park to behold the Perito Moreno Glacier.
 Floating in the teal waters of Argentino Lake, this is one of the few “advancing” glaciers in the world.
 At a height of 240 feet and stretching over 3 miles, this colossal ice field is the third-largest in the world.

 If you’re interested in seeing Argentina’s immensely diverse marine life, head to Peninsula Valdes - a Patagonian nature reserve.
 Go whale watching, scuba dive with elephant seals, or walk amongst a waddle of penguins - your Tourlane Travel Expert will gladly organize these experiences on your behalf.
-Inland hikes provide ample opportunity to spot the Argentinian grey fox, the guanaco llama, and the flightless nandu bird.
+Inland hikes provide ample opportunity to spot the Argentine grey fox, the guanaco llama, and the flightless nandu bird.